 No studios, no pro-tools.
 Wasting Light, appropriately nicknamed “The Garage Album”, was solely recorded in Grohl’s garage using only analog equipment, a process that’s undeniably gone by the way side more or less.
 A definite rare and tedious recording process in this day and age indeed, but the dirty raucous ferocious balls-to-the-wall sound the Foos were trying to capture with this effort, it really couldn’t have been done any more flawlessly.

-It’s quite possible after having rubbed shoulders in the studio and on tour with fellow Them Crooked Vultures band mate, John Paul Jones, for the past few years that Grohl might have been highly influenced by the Led Zeppelin legend’s recording process of yesteryear to take the analog route once the Foo Fighters rejoiced
+It’s quite possible after having rubbed shoulders in the studio and on tour with fellow Them Crooked Vultures band mate, John Paul Jones, for the past few years that Grohl might have been highly influenced by the Led Zeppelin legend’s recording process of yesteryear to take the analog route once the Foo Fighters rejoiced.

 This is an album meant to be heard in its entirety oppose to just a patchy collection of scattered singles.
-Just a number of the stand-out tracks deserving of the 3-fingered rock-on salute include potential future single “Arlandria”; “Dear Rosemary” which contains superb guest vocals from Hüsker Dü frontman and Dave Grohl idol, Bob Mould; and leadoff single “Rope” containing such a killer hook you may actually want to refrain from driving while listening – pedal to the metal will be inevitabl
+Just a number of the stand-out tracks deserving of the 3-fingered rock-on salute include potential future single “Arlandria”; “Dear Rosemary” which contains superb guest vocals from Hüsker Dü frontman and Dave Grohl idol, Bob Mould; and leadoff single “Rope” containing such a killer hook you may actually want to refrain from driving while listening – pedal to the metal will be inevitable.

 If Wasting Light isn’t enough for the hardcore faithful and avid fans alike, be sure check out the incredible Foo Fighters rockumentary, Back and Forth as the perfect companion piece.
 It starts from band’s inception after the implosion of Nirvana and covers every high and low of the band’s career right up to modern day and the recording of Wasting Light.
 Everything you ever wanted to know about the Foo Fighters is here.
-Take heed people, the Foo Fighters are back
+Take heed people, the Foo Fighters are back.

 4.5 out of 5